 Under English law, pets are considered property – just like the car, kettle, or the couch.
 So, even if they are a much-loved member of the family, their welfare isn’t taken into consideration in the same way as it is for children.

 No matter who has spent more time looking after the animal, or who is better placed to look after it going forward, if a dispute arises as to who gets to keep the pet it might simply come down to whose money was used to buy it.

 What if I’m not married?

 If you are not married or in a civil partnership, a court is even more likely to make the decision on strictly legal principles – the pet belongs to the person who paid for it.
 To prove ownership you will need to provide evidence in the form of receipts and invoices or a Kennel Club registration.

 Of course!
 It can be tricky logistically but remember that it is possible to approach the care of a pet in the same way as with children, and effectively co-parent.
 If you decide to share custody of the creature, think about making a parenting plan: what days will you each have the pet and how will you share the cost of care?
 Make sure that you are both on the same page from the outset.
-Downloading amicable’s free app is a good starting point for organising and sorting your separation with your ex.
+Downloading amicable’s co-parenting app is a good starting point for organising and sorting your separation with your ex.